o3de/sig-network/meetings/readme.md

 ## Agenda Items

-You can find a link to the proposed agenda for the next call in the table below.
-The agenda for each meeting is saved as [an issue on Github](https://github.com/o3de/foundation/issues?q=label%3Asig%2Fnetwork+label%3Amtg-agenda+) under the O3DE [Foundation repository](https://github.com/o3de/foundation).

-Please feel free to propose any of your topics, thoughts, or areas you feel are important to discuss.
+The agenda for each meeting is created before the meeting as [an issue on GitHub](https://github.com/o3de/foundation/issues?q=label%3Asig%2Fnetwork+label%3Amtg-agenda+) under the O3DE [SIG-network repository](https://github.com/o3de/sig-network).
+Please feel free to propose any of your topics, thoughts, or areas you feel are important to discuss on the meeting agenda.

 # Previous Meetings